 8.1 UK.
 Brexit.
-Although the UK left the EU on 31 January 2020, with a transition period in place until 31 December 2020, there still remains much uncertainty as to whether there will be a reasonable trade deal achieved by the target deadline of the end of 2020.
+The main issue in 2019 was the repeated battles in the House of Commons to agree on one way forward for the UK over the issue of Brexit.
+This resulted in the resignation of Theresa May as the leader of the Conservative minority Government and the election of Boris Johnson as the new leader, on a platform of taking the UK out of the EU on 31 October 2019.
+The House of Commons duly frustrated that renewed effort and so a general election in December settled the matter once and for all by a decisive victory for the Conservative Party: that then enabled the UK to leave the EU on 31 January 2020.
+However, this still leaves much uncertainty as to whether there will be a reasonable trade deal achieved by the target deadline of the end of 2020.
 It is also unclear as to whether the coronavirus outbreak may yet impact on this deadline; however, the second and third rounds of negotiations have already had to be cancelled due to the virus.